juji-io/docs/docs/index.md

 Intelligence (AI) Assistants.
 Currently, these advanced AI assistants engage users in a text-based, natural language conversations to accomplish a wide variety of tasks, such as answering user inquiries and making personalized product recommendations.
-Also known as AI chatbots, these AI assistants can handle complex and diverse user inquiries, infer users' implicit needs and wants, and use such understanding to deliver truly hyper-personalized guidance and services.
+Also known as **AI chatbots**, these AI assistants can handle complex and diverse user inquiries, infer users' implicit needs and wants, and use such understanding to deliver truly hyper-personalized guidance and services.